magento/architecture/design-documents/compiled_interceptors.md

 1. Whether it’s okay that we will affect Dev Experience for Developer mode getting slower generation time on first request?
 Is this really a big issue for developers.
 2. How bad is that we will affect Dev Experience making developer to remove the whole generation folder if he/she modifies somehow any plugin in the system.
 This item is the most problematic here, because we have specific behavior for particular code-generated entity which differs from others.
-3. Should we suppoer both approaches and introduce DI configuration which will provide an ability to choose between an existing and proposed implementations of Interceptors generation?
+3. Should we support both approaches and introduce DI configuration which will provide an ability to choose between an existing and proposed implementations of Interceptors generation?
-4. Should we observe changes of files and re-generate Interceptors automatically in case plugins or DI.xml configuration have been modified (similar to Node Watch https://www.npmjs.com/package/node-watch)
+4. Should we observe changes of files and re-generate Interceptors automatically on granular level (only modified plugins) in case plugins or DI.xml configuration have been modified (similar to Node Watch https://www.npmjs.com/package/node-watch).